-The role of Molly Weasley made Julie recognisable internationally.
-The character really came into her own in Deathly Hallows – Part 2, when Mrs Weasley duels with Bellatrix Lestrange and kills her after screaming the now infamous line, “not my daughter, you bitch!”
+The role of Molly Weasley made Julie recognizable internationally.
+The character really came into her own in Deathly Hallows – Part 2, when Mrs. Weasley duels with Bellatrix Lestrange and kills her after exclaiming the now infamous line, “Not my daughter, you bitch!”

 In 2003, Julie’s portrayal of Molly Weasley was voted second best movie portrayal of a mother, by Blockbuster customers.